neurolibre/docs.neurolibre.org/source/SUBMISSION_STRUCTURE.rst

      - `neurolibre/repo2data-osf <https://github.com/neurolibre/neurolibre-osf-test>`_

 .. warning::
-  RoboNeuro may fail downloading relatively large datasets (**exceeding 1GB**) or if the data server is to slow, as the book build process times out after 10 minutes.
+  RoboNeuro may fail downloading relatively large datasets (**exceeding 1GB**) or if the data server is to slow.
   This is because of some limitations, independent from us, in our software stack.
   If you face some problems when downloading your data, please create an issue in your github repository so a Neurolibre admin can check it.

 .. topic:: Help RoboNeuro find your data during book build